Today is December 21, 2024 /

 Rabbi Zvi Aryeh b’Reb Yisrael Abba Rosenfeld (1922- 11th Kislev 5739/1978) was an accomplished and deeply respected Torah scholar who shared his knowledge with students in ways that uplifted and transformed their lives.
 With self-sacrifice and dedication, he introduced Breslov Chassidus to the English-speaking world.

-In 1945 he received smicha (rabbinical ordination) from Rav Avraham Yaffon zal, Rosh of the Beis Yosef Navardak Yeshiva, and in 1949 he received additional ordination from Rav Avrohom Sternhartz zal, recognized leader of Breslover Chassidus in Ukraine and Yerushalayim.
+In 1945 he received smicha (rabbinical ordination) from Rav Avraham Yoffen zal, Rosh of the Beis Yosef Navardak Yeshiva, and in 1949 he received additional ordination from Rav Avrohom Sternhartz zal, recognized leader of Breslover Chassidus in Ukraine and Yerushalayim.

 Rabbi Rosenfeld is a direct descendant of Rav Aharon Goldstein zal, the Rav of Breslov during the lifetime of Rebbe Nachman and one of the Rebbe’s closest students.
 He is also a descendant of Rabbi Shmuel Yitzchak zal, Rav of Tcherin.
 Rabbi Rosenfeld had the foresight to record hundreds of his shiurim, entrusting them to future generations as vital keys to the powerful wisdom of Rebbe Nachman of Breslov.